ShuklaLab/muSignAl/README.md

 ## Requirements

-muSignAl requires a couple of R packages, which can be installed as below:
+muSignAl requires a couple of R packages to be pre-installed, which can be installed as below:

 ```
 install.packages("glmnet")